gist-ailab/domain-specific-block-selection-and-paired-view-pseudo-labeling-for-online-TTA/README.md

   - `continual` Train the model on a sequence of domains without knowing when a domain shift occurs.
   - `gradual` Train the model on a sequence of gradually increasing/decreasing domain shifts without knowing when a domain shift occurs.
   - `mixed_domains` Train the model on one long test sequence where consecutive test samples are likely to originate from different domains.
-  - `correlated` Same as the continual setting but the samples of each domain are further sorted by class label.
-  - `mixed_domains_correlated` Mixed domains and sorted by class label.
-  - Combinations like `gradual_correlated` or `reset_each_shift_correlated` are also possible.

 - **Methods**
   - The repository currently supports the following methods: BN-0 (source), BN-1, [TENT](https://openreview.net/pdf?id=uXl3bZLkr3c),